yst1979/yst1979.github.io/_posts/2018-09-06-auto-scaling-configuration.md

 ![auto scaling](/assets/images/2018090620.png)

 Set the condition to be triggered
-`Whenever` section is the place to set the condition.
+`Whenever` section is the place to set the condition
 `Actions` section is the place to set what to do when condition is met.
-In this case, we want to scale out when condition is met, so delete the default action which is SNS notification and click on` AutoScaling Action`.
+In this case, we want to scale out when condition is met, so delete the default action which is SNS notification and click on` AutoScaling Action`
-`Period` is the time range frequency to be monitor.
+`Period` is the time range to be monitor
 ![auto scaling](/assets/images/2018090621.png)

 Completed view.
 This configuration is saying